-The mosque was built between 1815-1819 by Akhmed bin Ishaq bin Aitom (Zamanov), a merchant in Kazan.
-In 1864, Kazan's first guild merchant Gabdelmannan Bikkineyevich Mustakimov expanded the mosque in the southern direction and built a fence around it, designed by architect P. Romanov, by donating a part of his own land.
-The mosque was closed in 1932.
-The minaret was dismantled and the building was turned into communal apartments.
-The Blue Mosque was returned to the believers in 1993.
-However, it was completely restored to its original form only in 2009.
+The mosque was built in 1815-1819 by the Kazan merchant Akhmet bin Iskhak bin Ait (Zamanov).
+In 1864, the Kazan merchant of the first guild Gabdelmannan Mustakimov, donated part of his own land, expanded the mosque towards the south and built a fence around it, all designed by architect Peter Romanov.
+In 1932, the mosque was closed down, the minaret was dismantled, and the building itself was used as communal apartments.
+The Blue Mosque was returned to the congregation in 1993, however the mosque was only restored to its original form by 2009.

 - A Day in Kazan.
 Version 1 Get acquainted with the capital of Tatarstan, check out the main sights and try the national cuisine 12 hours 14 km

 - A Day in Kazan.
 Version 2 Dwell into the history and culture of Kazan through museums and city streets and get to know the traditional and modern gastronomy of the region 10 hours 6,2 km

 - A Day in Tetyushi Take a walk around the old merchant city of Tetyushi, visit the Molostov Manor, and see Kazan from a birds-eye view 11 hours